HVACR Engineering Technology and Energy Management

-Students entering the HVACR Engineering Technology program must have completed the HVACR Technology program at Ferris or an equivalent A.A.S. program at another institution (or equivalent) with a minimum 2.5 GPA.
-In addition, students should possess computer literacy skills and have completed college intermediate algebra and trigonometry and a scientific understanding course.
+Students entering the HVACR Engineering Technology program must have completed the HVACR Technology program at Ferris or an equivalent A.A.S. program at another institution (or equivalent) with a minimum college GPA of a 2.5.
+In addition, students should possess computer literacy skills and have completed college intermediate algebra and a scientific understanding course.

 General Education Requirements

 All University General Education requirements for a Bachelor’s degree is here

 Please consult this link for a complete listing of General Education Electives.